Winter Utility Guide for Tiny Houses, Part 2: Fresh Water, Gray Water, and Black Water

 The water system in your house starts with fresh water intake.
 If you are lucky, your water supply will be potable, but if it isn’t, you will need to address your fresh drinking water concerns as well.
 A drinking water cooler or water filter are two possible solutions.

 Attaching a pressurized fresh water RV or garden hose to your house is very simple in the summer but can become complicated in the winter.
 Any uncovered water line to your house will freeze.
 Make sure your water supply line is buried below the frost line, at least 4’ down or possibly more.
-It is best if you can have the water supply line come up underneath the trailer, so the vulnerable portions above ground can be protected by your tiny house’s skirting insulation.
+It is best if you can have the water supply line come up underneath the trailer, so the vulnerable portions above ground can be protected by your tiny house’s skirting insulation (see Part 1 for more info).
 Electrified tape or an under trailer heating system may be necessary to protect vulnerable systems in harsher locations, as is discussed in the gray water section below.

 Depending on the size of your fresh water tank and the amount of water you need daily, your tanks may need to be filled 2x per week or more (way more if you have a washer/dryer or flushing toilet), so it is handy if your fresh water source is nearby.
-In the winter, our client, John Rodrigue, uses 5-gallon water jugs and fills them up at local stores or other locations.
+In the winter, one of our clients uses 5-gallon water jugs and fills them up at local stores or other locations.

 How big you need your fresh water tank to be will vary based on personal water usage and what appliances you have drawing water.
 Supplying clothes washing machines or dishwashers may prove difficult if you have to fill up the tanks by hand before each cycle.
-Even high-efficiency washing machines use 15 gallons of water per cycle and an average shower uses 17 gallons!
 Part of going tiny is about simplifying your resources consumption, so hopefully your personal water consumption will reflect these values.
 Remember to design enough room in your layout for your water tank and pump system and make sure that it is placed in an easy to access location so filling it isn’t a pain.